neal-nankivell/leetcode-find-minimum-in-rotated-sorted-array/README.md

-# csharp-kata-template
+# Created from csharp-kata-template

-Template repository for working on code katas in C#
+[csharp-kata-template](https://github.com/neal-nankivell/csharp-kata-template) repository for working on code katas in C#

 # Building / Running Tests